Supervisory Board profiles

 - influential – builds a coalition to get agreement on moving forward

-- manage ambiguity – is comfortable with ambiguity and can decide between (seemingly) conflicting situations or priorities, using clear principles.
-This is particularly important for parent members
+- manage ambiguity – is comfortable with ambiguity and can decide between (seemingly) conflicting situations or priorities, using clear principles (particularly important for parent members)

-- employees of the BSA are excluded from becoming members of the Supervisory Board
+- employees and close relatives of employees of the BSA are excluded from becoming members of the Supervisory Board

 - Jonathan Atack MBE - Chairman

 - Dr Helen Wright - UK Educational Advisor

 - Hiske van Hövell tot Westerflier-Molenaar - Independent Board Member

 - Himanshu Shah - Parent Board Member